 For example, each shape in the picture below represents a person with a particular psychosis (e.g. schizophrenia).
-The different shapes and colors represent the different genetic and environmental contributions to the psychosis for each individual.
+The different shapes and colours represent the different genetic and environmental contributions to the psychosis for each individual.

 1. Person with a moderate amount of genetic vulnerability and a moderate amount of environmental vulnerability.

 2. Person with a small amount of genetic vulnerability, and a large amount of environmental vulnerability.

 3. Person with a large amount of genetic vulnerability, and a small amount of environmental vulnerability.

 You may have heard of the stress-vulnerability model of psychosis.
 This model says that people have different sensitivities to their environments, and in particular to stress in life.
 Some people are more sensitive to their environment and to stress and are therefore more likely to develop psychosis when exposed to these things.
 This difference in sensitivity to the environment between different people is thought to be due to different amounts of genetic vulnerability factors.
 In other words, someone with a large amount of genetic vulnerability is more sensitive to their environment than someone with a small amount of genetic vulnerability.
 This is shown in the pictures above.

 We also can’t rule out the possibility that in a very small minority of cases, psychosis might be caused by just genetic vulnerability.
 Similarly, we can’t rule out the possibility that in a very small minority of cases, psychosis might be caused by just environmental vulnerability.
 This is shown in the pictures below.